How to Introduce Cats to Other Pets: The Essential Step-by-Step Guide

 Introducing Cats to Dogs

 This dynamic requires careful management, as dogs are natural predators and cats can be seen as prey.
+For a deep dive into this relationship, see our how to introduce cats to dogs safely guide.

 High-Risk Dog Indicators: